jamespamplin/jamespamplin.com/content/about.md

 Development
 -----------
-James has worked in Web Development professionally since 2006, starting with Client-side development at the University of Newcastle Australia, then moving on to Server-side Java EE and integration with Autonomy Teamsite CMS.
+James has worked in Web Development professionally since 2006, starting at [the University of Newcastle Australia](http://www.newcastle.edu.au/) working on the corporate Website in client side development, then moving to server-side Java EE development.

-James currently is a Senior Web Developer at the BBC in London UK, working on Personalisation and Social shared front-end components and services across BBC online using PHP Zend and JavaScript for development.
-James also works on Solutions design and architecture for Personalisation systems.
+In 2010, James moved to London and worked at the [BBC](http://bbc.co.uk/) for 4 years, working on Personalisation and Social shared front-end components and services across BBC online using PHP Zend and JavaScript, and also working on solutions design and architecture for Personalisation systems.

+James is currently working at [the Guardian](http://theguardian.com) as a Senior Software Developer on internal editorial tools.

-James has a strong focus on Semantic markup and clean, testable yet efficient code.
+James has a strong focus on Semantic markup and clean, testable, yet efficient code.

 ### Skills
  - Advanced JavaScript development client and server side.
    - Asynchronous Modular design with RequireJS, Object Oriented and Functional design, Closures.
-   - jQuery, YUI, BBC glow, Pub-Sub events.
+   - jQuery, Backbone, Angular.
    - Test-Driven Development and Behaviour Driven Development with Cucumber, Jasmine, and QUnit.
-   - Node.js with Express, Jade and Grunt.
+   - Node.js with Express, Jade, and Grunt.
  - Semantic HTML5 and CSS3.
 Responsive Design with Progressive Enhancement.
  - Object Oriented PHP and Test-Driven development using PHPUnit.